AdobeDocs/target-developers/src/pages/before-administer/configure-authentication.md

 <InlineAlert variant="info" slots="text"/>

-In this tutorial, we name our project "Target Integration."
+In this example, we name our project "Target Integration."
 If you anticipate using your project for more than just Adobe Target, you may want to name it accordingly.
 For example, you might choose to name it "Adobe APIs" or "Experience Cloud APIs," since it may be used with other solutions in the Adobe Experience Cloud.

 ## Export project details